RifatWaheed/Get-Recipe/README.md

     -AppProvider
     -AppContext
     passed the special prop "children"

+### Create a custom hook so we don't have to export and import two contexts or more
+    in this case AppContext and useContext were needed to import in the Meals component we just have to create a custom hook and import it with destructuring it.
+It's a good practice when we have more and more contexts we need to import , saves atleast 1 line of code for each added context

+    -In context.jsx created a custom hook named useGolabalContext
+    - export const useGlobalContext = () =>{
+      return useContext(AppContext)
+    }

 ### Typescript

 Just rename any file from `.jsx` to `.tsx`.
 You can also try our [TypeScript Template](https://replit.com/@replit/React-TypeScript)